 While you can technically fill the ink tanks with any third-party ink, we didn't try it and don't recommend it.
 Low-quality ink can damage the print heads, and, unlike standard inkjet printers, the ink can't be simply removed if there's a problem.
 Using third-party supplies can also void your warranty.

 The Epson ET-15000 has great scanning features.
 It has both a flatbed and sheetfed scanner, making it easier if you need to scan multiple pages in a row.
 Sadly, it doesn't support duplex scanning, so you need to manually flip pages if you want to scan double-sided documents.
+If you're looking for a supertank printer and require an automatic document feeder that supports double-sided scanning, check out the Canon MAXIFY GX7020.
+Otherwise, if you need a printer that supports both flatbed and double-sided automatic document feeder scanning of large, tabloid-size sheets, check out the Brother MFC-J6945DW.

 The Epson ET-15000 has an extremely low cost-per-print.
 Due to the remarkably high page yield and cheap cost of the ink bottles, printing is cost-effective over time.

 The Epson ET-15000 has disappointing color accuracy.
 It shouldn't be too much of an issue for regular, everyday printing, but it may be a problem if you rely on good color accuracy for work or school.
+If this is something that matters to you, consider the Canon MAXIFY GX6020.

 Decent photo printing quality.
 The photo is grainy and has a flat tone.
 There's also a blue tint on black objects.